aniarybacka/aniarybacka.github.io/sphere.md

 <small>Jazz guitarist, considered as a one of the most outstanding polish jazz musicians of young generation.
 He cooperates with international music environment in Denmark, Germany, Czech Republic and Poland; performs with Kasper Tom Christiansen, Richard Anderson, Andreas Eichler, Vit Kristian, Lubos Soukup, Maciej Obara among others.
 Gratuated from Carl Nielsen Academy fo Music (Denmark).
-Leader of several bands such as “K.r.a.n”, “Off Quartet” and “Hunger pangs”.
-His first debut album was released in Denmark in 2009 with “K.r.a.n” quartet and second with Offquartet (Dvd 2010 and Cd 2011).<br>
+Leader of several bands such as “K.r.a.n”, “Off Quartet” and “Hunger pangs”.<br>

 <a href="http://www.marekkadziela.com">www.marekkadziela.com</a></small><br><br>